bgbrink/ddPCRclust/README.md

 G08|Cell line|3|a||c|d
 E09|FFPE|2|||c|d

-You can then run the algorithm with the following command.
+Run the algorithm using the provided examples with the following command:
 ```R
 # Run dropClust
 exampleFiles <- list.files(paste0(find.package("dropClust"), "/extdata"), full.names = TRUE)
 result <- runDropClust(files = exampleFiles[1:8], template = exampleFiles[9])
 ```
+All functions are documented.
+You can find addtional information using the help function of R: `?dropClust`

 ## License
     dropClust